TEPA 2023 Circular

 We anticipate the following sessions:

-1. Multivariate observations of particles from the Earth’s surface, in the atmosphere, and from space (TGEs, gamma glows, and TGFs);
+- Multivariate observations of particles from the Earth’s surface, in the atmosphere,

-We plan also discussions on the most intriguing problems of high-energy physics in the atmosphere and on possible directions for the advancement of collaborative studies.
+We also plan discussions on the most intriguing problems of high-energy physics in the atmosphere and possible directions for advancing collaborative studies.

 Topics to be covered during oral and poster sessions: